digital-asset/daml-katacoda/fundamental-concepts/contract-keys/4_using_contract_keys.md

-All DAML update actions that work on contract IDs also have a counter part for contract keys:
+All Daml update actions that work on contract IDs also have a counter part for contract keys:

 | Contract ID | Contract Key  |
 |-------------|---------------|